 Stern warnings for holding didn’t deter Lewis from cutting Tyson over the left eye with a combination in the fifth.
 In the sixth Tyson took about a dozen thunderous right hands before landing one of his own that brought a slight swelling to Lewis’ left eye.
 But a constant stream of jabs made Lennox almost unreachable and Tyson could only muster single punches here and there.
 In round seven the fight had become one-sided, the punishment being dished out by Lewis now ugly.
 Tyson demonstrated real bravery and toughness in coming out for an eighth round that was wholly unnecessary.

-A feeble last stand from Tyson quickly turned into another half-round of the challenger being battered about the ring by before two huge uppercuts dipped Tyson’s knees enough that the referee called a knockdown.
+A feeble last stand from Tyson quickly turned into another half-round of the challenger being battered about the ring before two huge uppercuts dipped Tyson’s knees enough that the referee called a knockdown.
 Finally, just inside the final minute, a booming right hand put Mike flat out.

-The post-fight interview featured a relieved and almost arrogant Lewis, who was $30 million richer for his effort.
+The post-fight interview featured a relieved and almost arrogant Lewis, who was thirty million richer for his effort.
 But as usual, Tyson stole the show when, after begging for a rematch and misusing a few words, he tenderly wiped something off the champion’s face.
 A separate interview later featured Tyson famously saying he would “fade into Bolivian,” simply reinforcing how bizarre the whole event had become.